Jeffrey R. Holland: LDS Church service

-Holland was called as a general authority and member of the First Quorum of the Seventy on April 1, 1989, bringing an end to his term as president of BYU.
+Holland was called as a general authority and member of the First Quorum of the Seventy on April 1, 1989, bringing an end to his term as BYU's president.
 As a member of the Seventy, Holland was a counselor in the general presidency of the church's Young Men organization from 1989 to 1990.

 Prior to his call as a general authority, Holland served as bishop of a single adult ward in Seattle, as a counselor in the presidency of the Hartford Connecticut Stake, and as a regional representative.
 He also served in the presidency of two other stakes and as a stake high councilor.

-From 1990 to 1993, Holland and his wife lived in Solihull, England where he served as president of the church's Europe North Area.
+From 1990 to 1993, Holland and his wife lived in Solihull, England, where he served as president of the church's Europe North Area.

-On June 23, 1994, Holland was selected and ordained as an apostle by new church president Howard W. Hunter.
+On June 23, 1994, Holland was called and ordained as an apostle by new church president Howard W. Hunter.
 The vacancy was created by the death of Ezra Taft Benson and subsequent reorganization of the First Presidency.
 This timing differed from the typical sustaining of new apostles in a general conference and ordaining them afterward.
 Holland also met with the media on the day of his ordination.
 His call to the apostleship was subsequently ratified by the church during the October 1994 General Conference.

 In 2000, Holland became the chair of the Missionary Curriculum Task Force which worked to develop Preach My Gospel.

 Holland lived in Santiago and served as president of the church's Chile Area from 2002 to 2004.

 In church general conferences in the fall of 2007 and spring of 2008, Holland gave sermons that directly answered accusations that Latter-day Saints are not Christians.
 At the April 2009 general conference, Holland gave a sermon about the crucifixion of Jesus Christ and the importance of Christ's statement, "my God, my God, why hast thou forsaken me".
 This talk was later reformatted with music and put on a church website where it had been viewed over 500,000 times by August 2009.